kshaffer/courses/as4-assign.md

 ## Prep for Feb 23/24

-First, please complete the melodic transcription begun in class on Wendesday/Thursday, Feb.
-18/19, and submit to your instructor.
-Audio can be [downloaded here]() (link to be added after the Thursday classes).
-(You will need to be logged into Google Drive with your CU account.)
-Beginning tonic is G. Be sure to transcribe the vocal melody *and* indicate the ending key.

-Second, please transcribe *all four parts* (two violins, viola, and cello) to [this musical excerpt](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cd2MwbEZKN29Cb0k/view?usp=sharing) (begun in class on Feb 18/19), and provide appropriate harmonic labels (key(s), Roman numerals, and figured bass/inversions).
+Please transcribe *all four parts* (two violins, viola, and cello) to [this musical excerpt](https://drive.google.com/a/colorado.edu/file/d/0B9o4hmKNoi6cd2MwbEZKN29Cb0k/view?usp=sharing) (begun in class on Feb 18/19), and provide appropriate harmonic labels (key(s), Roman numerals, and figured bass/inversions).
 The beginning tonic is A. Use your ears to determine the mode (major/minor), if/when/where it modulates, and the meter.
 This is the first of several take-home four-part transcription opportunities.
 You only need pass two of them to pass the objective that counts towards your grade (see [syllabus](auralskills4.html)), so you are more than welcome to consider this first attempt a practice exercise.

 Before beginning the four-part transcription, you may find it helpful to watch or review [the demo video](https://vimeo.com/119572881).
 It is also embedded below.